OlivierCoilland/npm-check-github-stars/README.md

 Check how many GitHub stars your dependencies are rated.

-> Pretty raw for the moment, but I might add some color and a little padding!

 ## Installation

 On the command line is the easiest way to use `npm-check-github-stars`.